RolandPheasant/DynamicData.ReactiveUI/README.md

                      .Filter(trade=>trade.Status == TradeStatus.Live)
                      // ... etc
 ```
 Ok, I know ReactiveUI has DerivedReactiveList but dynamic data is DerivedReactiveList on steriods.
+Binding is just a small part of it.

 I will as soon as I get the time document everything.
 In the meantime I have started putting together a wpf demo to illustate the usage and the capability of dynamic data https://github.com/RolandPheasant/TradingDemo